MJorink/hypr-dotfiles/README.md

 - Git
 - (Note that you need a bunch of packages to get the intended experience for these dotfiles, scripted install is recommended)

+If you came here after using a JaKooLit script, continue here:
 If you have everything ready to go, follow these steps:

     cd $HOME